google/santa/docs/details/rules.md

 hash and signing leaf certificate are then passed through the [SNTPolicyProcessor](https://github.com/google/santa/blob/master/Source/santad/SNTPolicyProcessor.h).
 Rules are evaluated from most specific to least specific.
-First binary (either allow or block), then certificate (either allow or block).
+First binary (either allow or block), then certificate (either allow or block), then team ID (either allow or block).
 If no rules are found that apply, scopes are then searched.
 See the [scopes.md](scopes.md) document for more information on scopes.